Robbie Knievel: Television

 In mid-2005, Knievel starred in the A&E TV series Knievel's Wild Ride.
 Knievel also made appearances on CHiPs and Hawaii Five-O and co-starred with Lee Majors in a pilot for a series to be called Hollywood Stunts.
-Knievel was the subject of a 2017 documentary, Chasing Evel: The Robbie Knievel Story.
+He was the subject of a 2017 documentary, Chasing Evel: The Robbie Knievel Story.

 Business ventures

-In 2006, Knievel opened a new business called Knievel's Custom Cycles, based in Lake Hopatcong, New Jersey.
+In 2006, Knievel opened a new business called Knievel's Custom Cycles based in Lake Hopatcong, New Jersey.

 Personal life and death

-Knievel had three daughters, Krysten, Karmen, and Maria.
+Knievel had three daughters, Krysten, Karmen and Maria.
 He also had two grandchildren, Analise and Kane.
-He died from pancreatic cancer in Reno, Nevada, on January 13, 2023, at age 60.
+He died on January 13, 2023 from pancreatic cancer in Reno, Nevada, at age 60.